 - You may declare pre-Physical Therapist Assistant as your major in the Records Office.
 Fill out a Change of Major form and indicate General Studies/Pre-PTA cohort.
 Only students accepted into the PTA program may change their major to Physical Therapist Assistant.

 - Graduation from NCC with an Associate in Science (major in PTA) does not guarantee licensure to practice as a PTA.
 You must meet all requirements of the state you plan to practice in prior to licensure.
 The state of Connecticut requires successful completion of the National Physical Therapist Assistant Examination administered by the Federation of State Boards of Physical Therapy (www.fsbpt.org) prior to application for licensure.

 - Student membership with the American Physical Therapy Association (www.apta.org) is required during the first year of the program.
-Currently, annual dues are $90 for Connecticut residents.
+Currently, annual dues are $90.

 - Certain clinical rotations may require background checks, drug testing, physical examinations, uniforms, and or other related equipment.
 This must be provided at the expense of the student and is not the responsibility of the College.